How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 Once you’re ready, click Export Project in the top right corner.
 Make sure to export your video as an MP4 file to preserve formatting.

-Now you’ve created a custom video featuring your ChatGPT-generated action figure starter pack.
+Now you’ve created a custom video featuring your Kai-generated action figure starter pack.
 Share it as a post or story to create content that feels unique, creative, and more interactive than a static image.

 Is this the same as the Starter Pack meme format?